SoumyaTGhosh/SoumyaTGhosh.github.io/_pages/about.md

   overlay_image: banner.png
 ---

-I am a research scientist at [IBM Research, Cambridge](http://www.research.ibm.com/labs/cambridge/).
+I am a research scientist at [IBM Research, Cambridge](http://www.research.ibm.com/labs/cambridge/) and the [MIT-IBM Watson AI lab](http://mitibmwatsonailab.mit.edu).
 I work on developing statistical models for understanding and explaining images, text, and noisy, real world healthcare data.

 I hold a Ph.D. in Computer Science from Brown University, where I was advised by [Erik Sudderth](https://www.ics.uci.edu/~sudderth).
 Before Brown, I spent a few years in beautiful Boulder getting a master's degree from the University of Colorado.
 At Colorado, I was advised by Jane Mulligan.
 Going further back, I went to the University of Mumbai (Bombay) (KJSCE) as an undergrad.
 I also spent a year as a postdoctoral scientist at the now defunct Disney research, Cambridge.